Britain's FTSE recoils as Rolls Royce rocked by profit warning

 "The underlying commodity prices that are driving down commodity-linked stocks (are) ... driven by concerns over China (and) a stronger dollar," Fawad Razaqzada, technical analyst at City Index, said.

-Sainsbury also fell more than 4 percent, a day after reporting lower profits and warning of more price cuts to come.
+Sainsbury also fell 3.3 percent, a day after reporting lower profits and warning of more price cuts to come.

 "Cost inflation, selling deflation, and gross margins under pressure suggest on-going, structural profit declines," HSBC analysts wrote in a note.

-The FTSE 100 is down nearly 6 percent since the start of 2015 and more than 13 percent below a record high reached in April after concerns about a slowdown in China, the world's second-biggest economy, knocked back global stock markets.
+The FTSE 100 is down around 5 percent since the start of 2015 and almost 13 percent below a record high reached in April after concerns about a slowdown in China, the world's second-biggest economy, knocked back global stock markets.
 (Editing by Larry King)

 * White House failure on healthcare raises worries over tax reform